 L&F Acquisition Corp. (the "Company") is a blank check company incorporated as a Cayman Islands exempted company on August 20, 2020.
-The Company was incorporated for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses or entities (a "Business Combination").
+The Company was incorporated for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses or entities.
+On November 23, 2021, L&F Acquisition Holdings, LLC. ("Merger Sub"), a Delaware corporation and a wholly owned subsidiary of L&F Acquisition Corp., was formed.

-The Company is not limited to a particular industry or sector for purposes of consummating a Business Combination.
+The Company is not limited to a particular industry or sector for purposes of consummating a business combination.
 The Company is an early stage and emerging growth company and, as such, the Company is subject to all of the risks associated with early stage and emerging growth companies.

-As of September 30, 2021, the Company had not commenced any operations.
-All activity from the period August 20, 2020 (inception) through September 30, 2021 relates to the Company's identifying a target company for a Business Combination.
-The Company will not generate any operating revenues until after the completion of a Business Combination, at the earliest.
+As of March 31, 2022, the Company had not commenced any operations.
+All activity through March 31, 2022 relates to the Company's identifying a target company for a business combination, and activities in connection with the proposed business combination with ZeroFox, Inc. ("ZeroFox") and ID Experts Holdings, Inc. ("IDX" and, together with ZeroFox, the "Target Companies") (the "Business Combination").
+The Company will not generate any operating revenues until after the completion of the Business Combination or, if the Business Combination is not consummated, an alternative business combination, at the earliest.
 The Company will generate non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.
-The Company has selected December 31 as its fiscal year end.

 The registration statement for the Company's Initial Public Offering was declared effective on November 18, 2020.
-On November 23, 2020, the Company consummated the Initial Public Offering of 15,000,000 units (the "Units" and, with respect to the Class A ordinary shares and 7,500,000 warrants included in the Units sold, the "Public Shares" and the "Public Warrants," respectively) at \$10.00 per Unit, generating gross proceeds of \$150,000,000 which is described in Note 4.
+On November 23, 2020, the Company consummated the Initial Public Offering of 15,000,000 units (the "Units" and, with respect to the Class A ordinary shares included in the Units sold, the "Public Shares") at \$10.00 per Unit, generating gross proceeds of \$150,000,000 which is described in Note 3.

-Simultaneously with the closing of the Initial Public Offering, the Company consummated private placements of an aggregate of 6,859,505 warrants (the "Private Placement Warrants" and together with the Public Warrants, the "Warrants") to JAR Sponsor, LLC (the "Sponsor") and Jefferies LLC at a price of \$1.00 per Private Placement Warrant and approximately \$1.21 per Private Placement Warrant, respectively, generating gross proceeds of approximately \$7,250,002, which are described in Note 5.
+Simultaneously with the closing of the Initial Public Offering, the Company consummated private placements of an aggregate of 6,859,505 warrants (the "Private Placement Warrants") to JAR Sponsor, LLC (the "Sponsor") and Jefferies LLC at a price of \$1.00 per Private Placement Warrant and approximately \$1.21 per Private Placement Warrant, respectively, generating gross proceeds of approximately \$7,250,000, which are described in Note 4.